Cristiaaannn/Cristiaaannn/README.md

 Junior Software Engineer at Luxoft with a strong foundation in embedded systems and a relentless pursuit of knowledge.
-Currently undertaking a master's degree in Advanced Computing in Embedded Systems, specializing in the intricacies of hardware programming and design.

 #### 🚀 Current Focus:

 - **Languages:** Proficient in C and C++, building robust and efficient software solutions.